 This surprise blizzard had everything: massive piles of snow, freezing temperatures, 60-foot-high drifts, and painful 80-mph winds.
-What started as a rainstorm on March 11 turned into a deadly Nor’easter, blanketing from Chesapeake Bay to Maine and paralyzing the major cities in between—Washington, D.C., Philadelphia, New York City, and Boston.
+What started as a rainstorm on March 11 turned into a deadly Nor’easter, blanketing everything from the Chesapeake Bay to Maine and paralyzing the major cities in between—Washington, D.C., Philadelphia, New York City, and Boston.
 More than 50 inches of snow was dumped across Connecticut and Massachusetts, and 40 throughout New York and New Jersey.
-When the massive snowfall subsided four days later, 400 people had been killed, including more than 100 lost at sea after 200 ships sunk off the Eastern seaboard.
+When the massive snowfall subsided four days later, 400 people had been killed, including more than 100 lost at sea after 200 ships sank off the Eastern seaboard.

 The Armistice Day Storm of 1940

 Unassuming Americans were caught off-guard by the intensity of this November storm after the previous day’s mild fall weather hit 60 degrees.
 Early the next morning, on Nov.
 12, a blizzard hit, pummeling states from Minnesota to Michigan with up to 26 inches of snow and winds as high as 80 mph, which caused 20-foot drifts and knocked down hundreds of trees.
 All in all, 144 people were killed in the storm.